 While both Morgan and Jamie earned 135,000 qualifying points within just two consecutive months, only Morgan would earn a Companion Pass Jamie would not have a Companion Pass because the points didn’t post in the same calendar year.

-Shortcuts to a Southwest Companion Pass: Which points qualify
+Shortcuts to a Southwest Companion Pass without spending a lot of money: Which points qualify?

 There are many ways to earn Companion Pass qualifying points.
-Rapid Rewards points earned from flying and those earned from the Southwest credit cards (including from signup bonuses) count towards the requirements.
+Rapid Rewards points earned from flying and those earned from the Southwest credit cards (including from new credit card welcome bonuses) count towards the requirements.
 Most points earned through the Southwest Rapid Rewards shopping portal count towards the companion pass as do those from partners like rental car agencies.

 In practice, we have found that the following things do count:

 - Paid flight activity

-- Points earned from credit card spend, including the signup bonus
+- Points earned from credit card spend, including the initial intro bonus points

 - Points earned from the Southwest Rapid Rewards Shopping portal (however, seasonal bonuses from the portal do not count)